joaocjesus/deviceInfo/README.md

 ### Getting error 429 when using Google Programmable Search Engine

-If query returns error 429, it might mean the search query allowance has been surpassed (free tier = 100 requests per day).
+If query returns error 429, it might mean the search query allowance has been surpassed (free tier = 100 requests per day) or requests are being made too fast.
+Run it with caching set to true and retry (wait between retries and it will keep adding the values).

 Google is offering a good amount of credits for free if you setup billing (at the time of writing)